ExpressLRS/Docs/docs/software/gyro.md

 #### Gains

 Define how much of the maximum output travel the gyro should use.
 With higher gains, the gyro will bring the aircraft to level more aggressively when the sticks are released.
 A value of `35%` is a good starting point.

+### Launch

+The gyro keeps the aircraft climbing at a set pitching angle, and a level banking angle when the sticks are centered.

+#### Use Rate

+Combines Launch with **Rate mode** behavior for wind rejection.

+#### Trims

+Ensure that the aircraft is climbing at a set pitching angle, and a level banking angle when the sticks are centered.

+On the _pitch_ axis, positive(+) brings the nose up, negative (-) brings nose down.
+On the _roll_ axis, positive(+) causes banking to the left.

+#### Gains

+Define how much of the maximum output travel the gyro should use.
+With higher gains, the gyro will bring the aircraft to a stable climb more aggressively when the sticks are released.
+A value of `35%` is a good starting point.

+### Hover

+The gyro keeps the aircraft flying in a vertical hover position when the sticks are centered.

+#### Use Rate

+Combines Hover with **Rate mode** behavior for wind rejection.

+#### Gains

+Define how much of the maximum output travel the gyro should use.
+With higher gains, the gyro will bring the aircraft to hover more aggressively when the sticks are released.
+A value of `35%` is a good starting point.